Using lattice chiral effective theory to study pi-pi scattering: Results

-In Figure \ref{gevp_I0_I2}, we show the energy spectrum of the theory in the isospin-0 and isospin-2 channels and compare it to the spectrum in Ref.~\cite{RBC_pipi_scattering} from lattice QCD.
-To get our results, we solve the generalized eigenvalue problem at various time separations.
-For the isospin-0 channel, we use a three-operator basis involving two-pion operators $\mathcal{O}^{0,0}(p=0)$ and $\mathcal{O}^{0,0}\left(p=\frac{2\pi}{L}\right)$, with relative momenta zero and $\frac{4\pi}{L}$ respectively, and the sigma operator $\phi_0$.
-For the isospin-2 channel, we use a two-operator basis $\mathcal{O}^{2,0}(p=0)$ and $\mathcal{O}^{2,0}\left(p=\frac{2\pi}{L}\right)$.
-We choose the lattice spacing so that the volume of the lattice is about the same as in Ref.~\cite{RBC_pipi_scattering} (see Table \ref{spectrum_comp} for a comparison).
+In \Cref{gevp_I0_I2}, we show the energy spectrum of the theory in the isospin-0 and isospin-2 channels and compare it to the spectrum in Ref.~\cite{RBC_pipi_scattering} from lattice QCD.
+To get our results, we solved the GEVP from \Cref{eq:GEVP} for various choices of time separations $t$.
+We chose the lattice spacing so that the volume of the lattice (as measured in physical units) is about the same as in Ref.~\cite{RBC_pipi_scattering} (see \Cref{spectrum_comp} for a comparison).

-In Figure \ref{gevp_vol}, we show the volume-dependence of the ground state energy and first excited state energy respectively.
+In \Cref{gevp_vol}, we show the volume-dependence of the $I=0$ ground state energy and first excited state energy respectively.
 Without changing any of the parameters in the Lagrangian, we simulate at different spatial volumes, starting with our $8^3\times 128$ lattice with $L = 4.750(26)\text{ fm}$.
-As the volume increases, the ground state energy increases and becomes more associated with the $\pi\pi$ operator at zero relative momentum, while the first excited state energy decreases and becomes more associated with the $\sigma$ operator.
+As the volume increases, the ground state energy increases, and, as shown in \Cref{eigenstate_0_volume_dependence}, the ground state becomes more associated with the $\pi\pi$ operator at zero relative momentum.
+On the other hand, as the volume increases, the first excited state energy decreases, and, as shown in \Cref{eigenstate_1_volume_dependence}, the first excited state becomes more associated with the $\sigma$ operator.
+The second excited state is mostly associated with the $\pi\pi$ operator at one unit of relative momentum, as shown in \Cref{eigenstate_2_volume_dependence}.